-For a brief description of what you can expect from our 12-Hour Phonological Awareness course, 30-Hour Comprehensive course, or 30-Hour Intermediate course, please contact us at email@example.com.
+For a brief description of what you can expect from our 12.5-Hour Phonological Awareness course, 30-Hour Comprehensive OG+ course, or 30-Hour Moprhology course, please contact us at email@example.com.

 Does the Institute for Multi-Sensory Education (IMSE) offer In-School district training for our professional staff?

-In addition to public trainings that we offer at a variety of locations across the country, the Institute for Multi-Sensory Education specializes in on-site staff development for individual schools and districts.
-A minimum of 15 individuals are required for on-site trainings.
-In addition to our Comprehensive (30 hours) or Intermediate (30 hours) courses, we offer districts the option of doing a 12 hour Phonological Awareness and Beginning Orton-Gillingham course as well as an 18 hour course.
+In addition to public trainings that we offer at a variety of time zones and schedule formats, the Institute for Multi-Sensory Education specializes in on-site staff development for individual schools and districts.
+A minimum of 25 individuals are required for on-site trainings.
+In addition to our Comprehensive OG+ (30 hours) or Morphology (30 hours) courses, we offer districts the option of doing a 12.5 hour Phonological Awareness course.
 To contact an IMSE consultant regarding an on-site training for your school, please call us at 800-646-9788 or email us at In-School@IMSE.com.